ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ---

 To use them, you specify a handful of parameters.
-The simplest ones to understand are `from` (the value you want to start at), `to` (the value you want to end at), and `duration` (the number of milliseconds to transition between the two.
-ShadowTraffic will use the wallclock to decide when to stop transitioning the value and emit as many events during that time as you allow it.
-[Example 1](#linear-easing) When the easing function reaches `to` value, it will only ever produce that value thereafter.
-[Example 2](#capping-the-end-value)
+The simplest ones to understand are `from` (the value you want to start at) and `to` (the value you want to end at).

+In addition, you also specify how long the easing should take.
+You can do this in terms of time (`duration`) or in terms of data (`events`).
+If you choose `duration`, ShadowTraffic will use the wallclock to decide when to stop transitioning the value and emit as many events during that time as you allow it.
+[Example 1](#linear-easing) If you choose `events`, ShadowTraffic will simply scale the `from` to the `to` value over the number of events you specified.
+[Example 2](#counting-easings)

+In either case, when the easing function reaches `to` value, it will only ever produce that value thereafter.
+[Example 3](#capping-the-end-value)

-In addition to defining those three parameters, you also define a `direction` (the shape of the line between your two values) and `degree` (the steepness of the line).
+In addition to defining those parameters, you also define a `direction` (the shape of the line between your two values) and `degree` (the steepness of the line).
 These parameters follow well-known mathematical formulas.
-For example, `direction` [Example 3](#changing-direction) can be:
+For example, `direction` [Example 4](#changing-direction) can be:

 - `easeIn`: the transition starts slowly, and then accelerates
 - `easeOut`: the transition starts fast, and then decelerates
 - `easeInOut`: the transition is slow at both ends, but fast in the middle

-Likewise, `degree` [Example 4](#changing-degree) has like familiar values:
+Likewise, `degree` [Example 5](#changing-degree) has like familiar values:

 - `linear`: a constant rate of transition, `t`
 - `quad`: a quadratic rate of transition, `t^2`